envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 ### <span style="color: #F05D30">Create Usage Items</span>

-You can create multiple Usage Items per one request with the ```/odata/UsageItems/BulkAdd``` endpoint.
+You can create multiple usage items per one request with the ```/odata/UsageItems/BulkAdd``` endpoint.
 For this, use the following model.

 ``` cs title="Example"
 public class UsageItem